lezcano/geotorch/docs/source/constructions.rst

 Constructions
 =============

-.. currentmodule:: geotorch.manifold
+.. currentmodule:: geotorch.constructions

 These are the baseclasses that conform `GeoTorch`.
-In particular, every manifold is either a :class:`Manifold` or a :class:`Fibration` or an :class:`EmbeddedManifold`.
+In particular, every manifold is either a :class:`Manifold` or a :class:`Fibration`.
 They can be used to easily implement new manifolds in terms a function that parametrizes the particular manifold in terms of another manifold or an unconstrained space.
 Their implementation is in terms of `Parametrizations` in `PyTorch`.
 This directly allows for the composition of these functions, as done in :class:`Fibration`.